-Savamala, known not just as historical but creative and clubbing quarter of Belgrade as well seem to be hiding many secrets.
+Savamala, known not just as a historical but creative and clubbing quarter of Belgrade as well seems to be hiding many secrets.
 Today we tend to reveal some of those secrets through the story of the murals.

 The Ghost People of Savamala are separate works of six artists from Serbia and Croatia representing the challenges faced by people living in the Savamala neighborhood.